To find out more about BAOS then click on a link below.

 - The Society shall comprise the following classes

-- Concessionary Members, who are full-time students, Senior Citizens or registered unemployed;
+- Concessionary Members, who are full-time students, Senior Citizens (over state pension age) or registered unemployed;

 - Honorary Life Members;

-- Only Members, Concessionary Members and Honorary Life Members shall have voting powers at any General Meeting.
+- Only Members (as defined above) shall have voting powers at any General Meeting

 - The Annual Subscription for each membership category of the Society shall be determined at the Annual General Meeting.
-All subscriptions shall be paid to the person nominated by the Committee.
+All subscriptions shall be paid directly to the BAOS bank account or to the person nominated by the Committee.
 Subscriptions shall become due the day immediately following the Annual General Meeting.

 - The subscription of new members is due once all criteria have been met and must be paid before auditioning in any production.

-- Members will be required to pay for each production a Performing Fee in order to participate in a production, the amount for each membership category to be determined at the Annual General Meeting.
-This fee must be paid within one month of acceptance into the cast at audition.
+- Members will be required to pay for each Full Production a Performing Fee in order to participate in a production, the amount for each membership category to be determined at the Annual General Meeting.
+This fee must be paid within one month of acceptance into the cast at audition or, by exception, in instalments set by the Executive Committee, with the first instalment to be paid within one month of acceptance into the cast at audition

 - The President shall be elected at each Annual General Meeting.
 Honorary Life Members shall be appointed by the Committee.
 Ambassadors shall be enrolled by the President.
 They shall pay an annual minimum fee determined by the Committee.
 Honorary Life Members shall receive two tickets per annum for one of the Society’s main productions.